ProgrammableEric/web_development_learning_tracker/Backend_note.md

 **Use of REPL**  A REPL can be extremely useful for performing calculations, learning a language, and developing code.
 It’s a place where you can explore language features and try things out while receiving immediate feedback.
 Figuring out how to do this outside of the browser or a website can be really empowering.

+### Node.js in detail
+**Global object**
-**Global object** The Node environment contains a number of Node-specific global elements in addition to those [built into the JavaScript language](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects).
+The Node environment contains a number of Node-specific global elements in addition to those [built into the JavaScript language](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects).
 Every Node-specific global property sits inside the [the Node  `global`  object](https://nodejs.org/api/globals.html).
 This object contains a number of useful properties and methods that are available anywhere in the Node environment.

 There's not `Window` object in Node.js since only the broswer holds the DOM.
 Here we don't.